socialists-space/documents/Bylaws.md

 ### Section 3.
 Meetings.
 The meetings of the Steering Committee will be held at such intervals as may be determined by a prior Steering Committee Meeting or by consultation between a majority of the members of the Steering Committee.
 All members of the Steering Committee must (ordinarily) be given four (4) days oral, written, or electronic notice of regular Steering Committee Meetings; a 24-hour notice may be given under special emergency circumstances.
 Notice requirements may be waived only by unanimous approval.
 Steering Committee Meetings may be held electronically by any means acceptable to all the members of the Steering Committee.
 Any member of the Local Chapter in good standing may observe meetings of the Steering Committee and the Steering Committee shall allow for a question and answer period and a comment period.
 However, the Steering Committee may hold executive sessions if 60% of its members vote to do so in order to discuss member discipline or security matters.

 The Steering Committee may govern itself through any reasonable decision-making process, including development of meeting rules and norms or decisions by consensus.
-When there is a dispute over how decisions shall be made, Robert's Rules of Order, Newly Revised​ shall govern.
+When there is a dispute over how decisions shall be made, Rusty's Rules of Order shall govern.

 ### Section 4.
 Quorum.
 There is no quorum for Steering Committee decisions.
 However, no Steering Committee decision shall be valid without a majority of the total number of Steering Committee members voting in assent, and notice as specified in Section 3.